 “Minding mines in India”

-I have made a documentary film about the situation in Chhattisgarh, India, where I saw such voluptuous, epic quantities of land and life being annihilated by mining.
+I made a documentary film about the situation in Chhattisgarh, India, where I saw epic quantities of land, lives and livelihoods being annihilated by mining.

 The film is located around the villages near Korba (one of the ‘Power Capitals’ of India) and Raigarh.
 Here, I visted local indigenous communities of Adivasis.